The most important things to remember when claiming for a car accident:

 In 99% of cases, we recovered more compensation than the insurer’s first offer.
 We’ll provide financial security with our interim payments wherever possible, meaning you don’t need to rush into an offer that is lower than you’re legally entitled to.

-What can you claim for
+What compensation can you claim for after a car accident?

 At Express Solicitors, we’ll look at your case from a totally holistic perspective to get you the compensation you deserve.
 We understand that accidents go beyond physical injury – there are also psychological impacts and lifestyle changes to consider.